TerraCredit (CREDIT) Price Tops $0.0038 on Top Exchanges

 According to CryptoCompare, “CREDIT is a decentralized cryptocurrency token used by the Terra platform.
 CREDIT facilitates online and physical payments across different devices and is designed to be simple and relevant to anyone with a basic computer or smartphone.
 At its core, CREDIT employs Proof of Stake (PoS) which allows any user to become a block producer.
 SIR TERRA is the foundation which has designed 'CREDIT' coins to offer fast and free blockchain based payments. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as TerraCredit directly using U.S. dollars.
-Investors seeking to trade TerraCredit should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as TerraCredit directly using US dollars.
+Investors seeking to trade TerraCredit should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TerraCredit using one of the aforementioned exchanges.

 Receive News & Updates for TerraCredit Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TerraCredit and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.